Your Ultimate Guide to Hotel Ice Dispensers

 Modular Ice Machines

 Modular ice machines only produce ice.
 They do not come with storage, so you’ll need to install a hotel ice dispenser or bin to hold your ice supply.
-Modular ice machines offer the greatest range of sizes for businesses.
+Modular ice makers offer the greatest range of sizes for businesses.
 We have sizes of modular ice machines that produce between 500 – 1900 lbs of ice a day.

 Undercounter Ice Machines